Introduction

 - Purification:

-Early morning bath and sanctifying the home with Ganga water
+Early morning bath, sanctifying home with Ganga water

 - Kalash Sthapana:

-Brass pot filled with holy water, mango leaves, and coconut placed atop
+Brass pot with holy water, mango leaves, and coconut

 - Abhishekam: